 During our summer weeks we get out an about as much as possible with trips to a variety of places which, in the past, have included: Crawfordsburn beach and forest park, Armagh Planetarium, W5, the cinema, Lady Dixon Park, Ormeau and Cherryvale Park, Ulster Museum, The Ark Farm, Streamvale Farm, Botanic Gardens, Belvoir Park Forest, Dundonald Ice Bowl, Indiana Land, Bowling, Pirate Golf, Helensbay, Holywood, Bangor, Seaforde, Carnfunnock, Mountstewart etc.

 We opened our Bumbles by the Park setting in September 2018 and we have been delighted to welcome so many new children to Bumbles since then.
-Our primary school wrap around facility is located at Macmillan Hall, 9 Park Road offers the perfect environment for children to come back to after a busy day at school.
+Our primary school wrap around facility is located at Macmillan Hall, 9 Park Road and offers the perfect environment for children to come back to after a busy day at school.
 It also provides the perfect backdrop for fun filled camps during school holiday periods.

 Bumbles by the Park incorporates 2 very large halls, a music room, an art studio and a lovely kitchen for baking activities … so the possibilities are endless.
-A front garden area, a courtyard and the Ormeau Park just across the road ensure that outdoor play is is always on the agenda whatever the weather.
+A front garden area, a courtyard and the Ormeau Park just across the road ensure that outdoor play is always on the agenda, whatever the weather.

 All activities available in our Rosetta setting are also on offer in Bumbles by the Park.
-Throughout our years of operation we have always found that firm favourites never go away and we still have so much fun playing familiar games of dodgeball, duck duck goose etc. As with all our environments, there will always be areas that children can retreat to and cosy us with a good book.
+Throughout our years of operation we have always found that firm favourites never go away and we still have so much fun playing familiar games of dodgeball, duck duck goose etc. As with all our environments, there will always be areas that children can retreat to and cosy up with a good book.

 We currently (September 2020) collect from the following Primary Schools: St Michaels, St Bernards, Holy Rosary and Loughview.